What does “zettai” mean in Japanese?

 - zettai – 絶対 (ぜったい) : a noun, but quite often used as an adverb to say ‘absolutely’, ‘definitely’, or such in Japanese.

-Native speakers often use this as an adverb to make an emphasized expression with adding the meaning of ‘absolutely’, ‘definitely’, or such in Japanese.
-When they use it as a noun, it refers to something which cannot be compared to the other things.
+Japanese native speakers use this word often as an adverb to make emphasized expressions with adding the meaning of ‘absolutely’, ‘definitely’, or such.
+When they use this as a noun, it refers to something which cannot be compared to the other things.

 The definitions and meanings are not that difficult, I think.
 To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “zettai” consists of the following two characters:
+The kanji expression of “zettai” consists of the following two kanji characters:

-- 絶 : a kanji character used to deny the existence of things.
+- 絶 : a kanji character used to say that something does not exist.

-- 対 : a kanji character often used to mean ‘pair’, ‘couple’, or the two things in combination.
+- 対 : a kanji character often used to mean ‘pair’ or ‘couple’ in Japanese.

 From these two kanji characters, we can understand that “zettai” can refer to a thing which cannot make a pair.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 A thing which cannot make a pair is most likely something which cannot be compared to the other things.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “zettai” through the detailed kanji check above.

-Then, let me explain how to use “zettai” through the example sentences below.
+So far, I’ve explained the definitions and meanings of “zettai” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

-Example #1: how to say “definitely” in Japanese
+Example #1: how to say “absolutely” in Japanese

-kare wa zettai kuru to it ta – 彼は絶対来ると言った (かれはぜったいくるといった)
+kanojo wa zettai kuru to it ta – 彼女は絶対来ると言った (かのじょはぜったいくるといった)

 Below are the new words used in the example sentence.